Pelosi attack suspect pleads not guilty to federal charges

 DePape, 42, of Richmond, a San Francisco suburb, was indicted last week on the federal charges arising from an Oct.
 28 break-in at the Pelosis’ San Francisco home days before the midterm elections.
 The attack on Paul Pelosi happened as threats against lawmakers and election officials have been at all-time highs and authorities have issued warnings about rising extremism in the U.S.

-DePape, a fringe activist drawn to conspiracy theories, also has separately pleaded not guilty to state charges of attempted murder, burglary and elder abuse.
+DePape, who was drawn to conspiracy theories, also has separately pleaded not guilty to state charges of attempted murder, burglary and elder abuse.

 The federal charges include assault upon an immediate family member of a U.S. official with the intent to retaliate against the official on account of the performance of official duties.
 That carries a maximum sentence of 30 years in federal prison.